ElmoDFGD/ElmoRim/README.md

 A: You must complete [The Blessings of Nature](https://en.uesp.net/wiki/Skyrim:The_Blessings_of_Nature) and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
 He'll thank you and allow you to buy the Breezehome after which the standard thaneship quest (help people of the hold and buy a house to become a thane) will be available.

 #### Q: How do I enable my crosshair?
-A: Disable the `Contextual Crosshair` mod, under the "Heads Up Display (HUD)" Separator in MO2.
+A: Disable the `Contextual Crosshair` mod, under the *Interface* Separator in MO2.

 ## Removing the Modlist
 Delete the ElmoRim folder.